bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

+Murmure.
+Fully local, private and cross platform Speech-to-Text with LLM Post-processing: https://github.com/Kieirra/murmure

+Zonos-v0.1 is a leading open-weight text-to-speech model trained on more than 200k hours of varied multilingual speech, delivering expressiveness and quality on par with-or even surpassing-top TTS providers: https://github.com/Zyphra/Zonos

+LLMFit.
+497 models.
+133 providers.
+One command to find what runs on your hardware.
+A terminal tool that right-sizes LLM models to your system's RAM, CPU, and GPU.
+Detects your hardware, scores each model across quality, speed, fit, and context dimensions, and tells you which ones will actually run well on your machine: https://github.com/AlexsJones/llmfit

 Deta Surf Personal AI Notebooks.
 Organize files & webpages and generate notes from them.
 Open source, local & open data, open model choice (incl. local): https://github.com/deta/surf

 SilentChain.
 AI-powered vulnerability scanner extension for Burp Suite with multi-provider support (Ollama, OpenAI, Claude, Gemini): https://github.com/silentchainai/SILENTCHAIN